rellity/rellity/README.md

 ## 🌱 Currently

-- Working on exciting projects at Asceoft Inc.
+- Working on exciting projects like *redacted* at Asceoft Inc.
 - Exploring the latest features in Next.js
 - Learning Elysia.js for high-performance backend development
-- Always staying up to date with frontend and backend trends
+- procrastrinating on learning golang